-A blind hem is exactly what it sounds like: a hem with stitches you can barely see.
-It’s perfect for window coverings, the hem at the bottom of a garment, or anywhere you want a clean finished edge.
-When I first started sewing, attaining a perfect blind hem was like finding the Holy Grail.
-And
+A blind hem is exactly what it sounds like: a machine-done hem with stitches you can barely see.
+It’s perfect anywhere you want a clean finished edge.
+Good news: the specialty Blind Hem presser foot is standard on most machines.

-A straight line.
-It seems like the most basic thing you can do when sewing.
-But we’re amazed by the number of comments and questions we get from S4H visitors who want to know how to do it better, easier, and more consistently.
-We don’t have any magical powers to make our seams and topstitching
+A straight line seems like the most basic sewing technique.
+But we’re amazed by the number of comments and questions we get about how to do it better, easier, and more consistently.
+Using the right foot for the job is the real secret.

 Definitely a Sewing Survival Skill!
 With the right presser feet and accessories, an understanding of seam grading, and the patience to go slowly and carefully, you can sew like a pro through thick and thin.

 Don’t know about you, but we find sewing buttons by hand a bit tedious, time-consuming, and it can be hard to get them to look uniform.
 Solution: using a Button Sewing foot on your machine.
 Securely attached and perfectly aligned.

 A skosh, a wee bit, just a hair… sometimes, the distances we want to work with when sewing aren’t quite as precise as the engraved inch and millimeter markings on our machines.
 This foot allows you to custom set your seam.

 Life can get a little sticky.
 In sewing, it’s the surfaces of specialty fabrics, like laminates that love to drag across your presser foot and/or needle plate, causing stitching to bunch or break.
 Janome Ultra Glide to the rescue.

 Narrow tucks, called pintucks when they are super narrow, are often used in heirloom sewing, but they can add a lovely detail to many projects.
 Did you know you can create the look quickly and easily with your Quarter Inch foot?